 Helpfully, though, Aldi began selling Lunch Mate Never Any! lunch meats a few years ago.
 These lunch meats contain no nitrates, no nitrites, no antibiotics, no added hormones, no preservatives, and are casein free.
 The animals are not fed animal by-products and are vegetarian fed.
 The Never Any! line at Aldi also includes chicken breasts, whole chickens, and chicken sausages.

 The Lunch Mate Never Any! lunch meats come in several varieties, including Oven Roasted Turkey Breast, Rotisserie Seasoned Chicken Breast, Uncured Black Forest Ham, and Uncured Honey Ham.
-They are sold in small boxes in the refrigerated section with all the other lunch meats and deli cheeses.
+They are sold in small packages in the refrigerated section with all the other lunch meats and deli cheeses.

 The cardboard boxes that contain the lunch meat packets are manufactured using 100% wind energy and are produced at a landfill-free company, where more than “99% of waste removed from the manufacturer is beneficially reused, recycled, reclaimed or converted to clean energy.”